ishandutta2007/free-api/README.md

  - Mobile number attribution (can be called online) : Query attribution, operator, number type by mobile number - <a href="https: //www.free-api .com/doc/208" target='_ blank'> Interface address </a>

- - Joke Daquan (can be called online) : Massive Internet humor, connotation snippets, interesting pictures, and more.—— <a href="https://www.free-api.com/doc/209" target='_blank'> Interface address </a>
+ - Joke Daquan (can be called online) : Massive Internet humor, connotation snippets, interesting pictures, and more. - <a href="https://www.free-api.com/doc/209" target='_blank'> Interface address </a>

  - Synonym : Pass The corresponding synonyms for the entered word query - <a href="https://www.free-api.com/doc/210" target='_blank'> Interface address </a>